|Phone: (609) 771-2869

 Recent Research & Activities

 The bulk of Dr. Borland’s research explores social movements, particularly the women’s movement in Argentina.
 Her work on the Argentine feminist movement appears in Sociological Perspectives, Mobilization, and Research in Social Movements, Conflict and Change, as well as several edited volumes.
 She has done research in collaboration with Barbara Sutton (SUNY-Albany) on trends in Argentina’s movement for reproductive rights.
 With Dr. Sutton, she has published work on women’s mobilization in Gender & Society and Feminist Studies.
+Her most recent project extends this work in a comparative investigation on abortion rights and legal mobilization in Argentina, Chile and Uruguay.

 Dr. Borland enjoys working with students on mentored undergraduate research.
 She co-authored an article on the cultural role played by Argentina’s Mothers of the Plaza de Mayo using qualitative analysis of newspaper articles (with Leah Ruediger ’12 and Sarah Schoellkopf), and she has a chapter in a book published by the University of Minnesota Press Strategic Alliances: Coalition Building and Social Movements, edited by Nella Van Dyke and Holly McCammon.
 This piece resulted from work she did with students in her Student-Faculty Research Seminar on Social Movement Coalitions (with the help of alums Lemor Bar-Or, Joe Garavente, Joanna DeLeon, Wendelin Regalado, Angél Hernández, and Emily Stark).
 Most recently, Dr. Borland worked with Jessica (Scardino) Kurzum ’14 in Summer 2013 on a Mentored Undergraduate Summer Experience (MUSE) project exploring visual representations of the Jersey Shore in the aftermath of Sandy.
 Their research resulted in a chapter published in Savage Sand and Surf: The Hurricane Sandy Disaster, edited by Lisa A. Eargle.